ZacheryAlexis/Jazz/README.md

 5. End the RAG session with `/stop_rag`

-**Note** that Ally will not use any external data to answer your prompts during RAG sessions unless explicitly given permission to.
+**Note** that Jazz will not use any external data to answer your prompts during RAG sessions unless explicitly given permission to.

 **Additional commands:**